vmyrgiotis/JULES_Fiona/README.md

   Simulates soil carbon turnover across multiple pools (DPM, RPM, BIO, HUM), with decomposition rates modulated by soil moisture and temperature.

 - **Couplers**:
-  Provides interfaces for integrating the standalone modules (e.g., Physiology-EBM and TRIFFID-RothC), enabling controlled exchange of key variables such as litterfall, canopy cover, and water fluxes.
+  Provides a multi-timescale coupling framework interfaces for integrating all standalone modules, enabling controlled exchange of key variables such as litterfall, canopy cover, and water fluxes.
-  (TODO: finish the coupler for the whole JULES model.)

 Each module is designed for standalone use via dedicated `run_*` scripts.
 The coupled simulations leverage SciPy’s IVP solvers for robust numerical integration across the interconnected processes.